 Negotiation seminar experts advise that the negotiable parts of marriage normally relate to decisions and behaviors.
+Couples should consider a Shapiro Negotiations consultation if they would like to learn strategies and tactics for how to reach their desired solutions.
 For example, it’s acceptable to ask your spouse to avoid spending too much time at their place of worship at the expense of other commitments.
 However, it’s not acceptable to ask your spouse to drop their religious belief altogether.

 Strive for Joint Agreements

 When marital partners brainstorm solutions, some options may only be appealing for one partner.
 To keep both partners happy, try to first adopt solutions that are acceptable to both partners.
 Finding mutually beneficial solutions is usually a better option than trying to concede on sacrifices too soon.